-The Equality Act 2010 describes a disabled person as follows:
+The Equality Act 2010 describes a person with a disability as follows:

 "A person (P) has a disability if -

 - a.
 P has a physical or mental impairment, and - b. the impairment has a substantial and long-term adverse effect on P's ability to carry out normal day-to-day activities."